Published 10 February 2020

 - If you apply for a job with us: Information that you provide about your employment history, qualifications and ability.

-- If you fill out one of our surveys, or enter one of our competitions: The information that you provide.
+- If you fill out one of our surveys, or enter one of our competitions: The personal information that you provide.

 - When you request a connection to the nbn™ access network or report a connection problem to your internet or telephone service provider: We collect your address, contact details, and information about your request from your internet or telephone service provider(s).

-- To tell you about the rollout of the nbn™ access network: We may collect your name and address from our service providers or from Australian Government agencies.
+- To tell you about the rollout of the nbn™ access network: We may collect your name and address from our service providers from other business partners or from Australian Government agencies.
 Sometimes, we also collect addresses (but not names) from local councils.
 We do this so we can comply with our legal requirements to inform people in specific areas about the availability of the nbn™ access network and connecting to it.

 - When you participate in market research about us or the nbn™ access network: We may collect information about you and your responses from the service provider that conducted the research.